Island No. 2: Geography

-Island No. 2 is in the Napa River, upstream of San Pablo Bay (an embayment of San Francisco Bay).
-Its coordinates are 38°09′46″N 122°19′56″W, and the United States Geological Survey measured its elevation as 3 ft in 1981.
-As part of the Napa-Sonoma Marshes Wildlife Area (in which it is designated Napa River Unit Pond 2), the area is "regularly used by hunters, fishermen, bird watchers, photographers, and hikers".
+Island No. 2's coordinates are 38°09′46″N 122°19′56″W, and the United States Geological Survey measured its elevation as 3 ft in 1981.
+As part of the Napa-Sonoma Marshes Wildlife Area (in which it is designated "Napa River Unit Pond 2"), the area is "regularly used by hunters, fishermen, bird watchers, photographers, and hikers".

+It is bounded on the north and east by China Slough, and on the south by South Slough.
+To its northwest is Little Island, to its north and northeast is Russ Island, to its southwest is Knight Island, and to its southeast is Island No. 1.
+It is contained mostly within Napa County, but its southeastern tip touches the border with Solano County.
+The entire cluster of islands is west of the Napa River, near where it empties into San Pablo Bay, across which is the city of Vallejo. and east of grasslands and seasonal wetlands on Skaggs Island.
+To its southeast is Mare Island, and to its southwest (past Island No. 1 and State Route 37) is San Pablo Bay, an embayment of San Francisco Bay.

 History

 Many of the islands at the mouth of the Napa River were first discovered by Europeans in an 1823 Spanish expedition led by Francisco Castro.
 The land became part of the new state of California upon its 1850 statehood, at which time it was used mostly to hunt waterfowl.
+The northern edge of the island is defined by China Slough, and its bottom edge is defined by South Slough.
+The area is not charted in surveys of that time, including Cadwalader Ringgold's 1852 map of San Pablo Bay.
+However, China Slough and South Slough both appear in their current shapes (with South Slough marked as "Navy Yard Slough") on an 1867 survey of the area's waterways.

+Reclamation

 This land was reclaimed, and the swamps drained, at some point in the mid-to-late-1800s; Island No. 2 was contained within Survey No. 115.
 By the end of the 19th century, "most marshland in the [area] was diked, drained, and being used for livestock grazing and farmland".
 Island No. 2, along with Island No. 1, Green Island and Tubbs Island, are labeled on a 1902 USGS map of the area.

 In the early 1900s, Island No. 2 (like the neighboring Island No. 1, also known as "Cross Island") was owned by L.E.
 Cross.
 Later, it came into the possession of David T. Hanbury, an "English scion" and millionaire who owned several breweries and wineries in England and California.
 Hanbury farmed the land, and had "men over on the Island".